batect/batect/docs/content/Comparison.md

 * Dojo has no concept of tasks and requires documentation such as a readme or a separate script to communicate these to developers.
   Batect supports tasks and prerequisites, removing the need for a separate [go script](https://www.thoughtworks.com/insights/blog/praise-go-script-part-i).
+  Batect also supports the concept of [bundles](Bundles.md), making it easy to share configuration between projects and bootstrap projects quickly with sensible defaults.

 * Dojo has very verbose and detailed default output. batect omits details that would largely be irrelevant in day-to-day development work by default and instead focuses on output from tasks.